cellsjs/piscosour/docs/developers/guides/16-testing.md

 - This tests resides on the `test` folder of a recipe module.
 - Only need the recipe to be tested and its dependencies.
-- Could generate coverage with this king of tests
+- Could generate coverage with this kind of tests

 ### <a name="testingSteps"></a> Testing steps